Level of Study

-Aim and Content
+Objectives and Content

 INFO102 or equivalent.
 Solid background in programming.

-Lectures and data labs, normally 2 + 2 hours per week for 12-15 weeks.
+Lectures, seminars and data labs, normally 2 + 2 hours per week for 12-15 weeks.

 The grading system has a descending scale from A to E for passes and F for fail.

-INFO282 is evaluated by students every three years, by the Department every year.
+INFO282 is evaluated by students every three years, by the department every year.